Hi and welcome to this restorative class.

 And similarly to what we did in child's pose,

-We're going to inhale here,
+We're going to inhale here.

 And then exhale,

-Walk the palms to the right side.
+Walk the palms to the right side once again.

-Maybe not as much a side body stretch as you might feel a stretch in your hip area.
+Feeling this time maybe not as much a side body stretch as you might feel a stretch in your hip area even though it is similar just by making slight variations we feel the stretch completely differently.

-Slowly walk the palms closer to you,
+Slowly walk the palms closer to you all the way back to sitting.

-I'm just going to face your side.
+I'm just gonna face your side,

 You can stay where you are.

-And we're going to extend the legs and bring them wide.
+We're gonna extend the legs and bring them wide Keeping the feet flexed,

 Knees and toes facing the ceiling.